 We operate in multiple jurisdictions with varying tax laws.
 We are subject to audits by any of these taxing authorities.
-During 2006, we recorded a favorable non-cash adjustment to reduce tax reserves in the amount of \$3 million due to expiration of statute of limitations in a foreign jurisdiction.
+During 2007 and 2006, we recorded favorable non-cash adjustments to reduce uncertain tax benefits in the amount of approximately \$4 million and \$3 million, respectively, due to expiration of statute of limitations and conclusions of audits by taxing jurisdictions.
 Our tax returns have been examined by the Internal Revenue Service through the year ended December 31, 2002.
 We believe that adequate accruals have been provided for federal, foreign and state taxes.